RabbitSnore/rma-exploration/rma-exploration_formal-model_report.md

 p^t_i = \frac{1}{1 + e^{b_i - A^t_i}}
 $$

-Here, $b$ represents the general tendency for the myth $i$ to be expressed, and $A$ is the level of activation currently directed toward this myth.
-Let us assume that a myth receives activation (or deactivation) from two sources: (1) the values at the previous time point $t - 1$ of adjacent myths (i.e., myths connected by an edge in the network model) weighted by the strength of the connection $W_{ij}$.
+Here, $b_i$ represents the general tendency for the myth $i$ to be expressed, and $A$ is the level of activation currently directed toward this myth.
+Let us assume that a myth receives activation (or deactivation) from two sources: (1) the values at the previous time point $t - 1$ of adjacent myths (i.e., myths connected by an edge in the network model) weighted by the strength of the connection $W_{ij}$ and (2) their current motivation to express rape myths.
 The activation function is defined as follows:

 $$
 A^t_i = \sum_{j = 1}^J{W_{ij}x^{t-1}_j + m^t}